Bandipur Tour Package

 Jampa Lhakhang (God House) – one of the oldest active monasteries in Nepal, famous for its massive 3-storey Buddha statue and 1,000 frescos.

-Thubchen Gompa – built with patronage from Mustang royalty, containing rare, restored wall paintings showing Tantric gods.
+Thubchen Gompa – built with patronage from Mustang royalty, containing rare, restored wall paintings of Tantric gods.

 Chode Gompa – the monastic seat of the Mustang king’s spiritual teacher.